Duke beats N.C. State for fifth consecutive win, 71-67

 Tyrese Proctor added 12 points, going 8 of 9 at the line, including four in the final 18 seconds to put the game away for Duke (22-8, 13-6).
 Kyle Filipowski scored 11 points and had 14 rebounds for the freshman’s 13th double-double.
 Mark Mitchell scored 12 points and Dereck Lively II grabbed 12 rebounds.

-Jarkel Joiner led the Wolfpack (22-9, 12-8) with 26 points, hitting six 3-pointers.
+Jarkel Joiner led the Wolfpack (22-9, 12-8) with 26 points, hitting six 3-pointers, and went over 2,000 points for his career.
 Casey Morsell and D.J.
 Burns scored 13 points each.
 Terquavion Smith, who along with Joiner averages over 17 points a game and scored 24 points in the Wolfpack’s 84-60 win over the Blue Devils on Jan.
 4, finished with eight.

 Roach scored 12 points over the final 13 1/2 minutes with his consecutive baskets giving Duke a 12-point edge with two minutes to go.